 1. Models included all covariates (age, SES, urban/rural, and education) that were available per survey.
-Women with BMI < 18.5 kg/m2 were removed from this analysis.
 For surveys with limitations in covariates, those not included in multivariate models are indicated by a ‘--‘. ǂ in Azerbaijan, there were no DBM-anemia cases in the 15-19 age group.
 Double burden of malnutrition: DBM; Biomarkers Reflecting Inflammation and Nutritional Determinants of Anemia: BRINDA; Adjusted odds ratio: aOR; Confidence interval: CI; Reference: ref; Socioeconomic status: SES.

+Supplemental Table 6.
+Adjusted odds ratios for predictors of overweight or obesity according to individual and household characteristics by survey, organized by geographic groupings: BRINDA project1